 In other words, obsessing about your “brand purpose” (or “functional benefit” or “cultural branding” only) means that you are leaving out 96% of potential proven effective solutions to position your brand.
 You wouldn’t accept this type of selective analysis and approach from your doctor, your financial advisor, your real estate agent or your lawyer and yet you’ll accept it from your communication agency and marketing team.

 My advice to you is don’t.
-Or if you do, hope that your competition is using the same approach.
+Or if you do, hope your competition uses the same approach.